-• Name & designation of compliance officer : Mrs Vidya Bhat, Company Secretary
+Name & designation of compliance officer : Mrs Vidya Bhat, Company Secretary

-• No. of shareholders complaints : Relating to Non credit of Demat
+No. of shareholders complaints Relating to Non credit of Demat aggregating to 31.
+All 31 were resolved.

-Received during 2021-2022 shares/dividend/Bonus share certificate/
+Received during 2022-2023 shares/dividend/Bonus share certificate/ to the satisfaction of shareholders : Nil